keijiro/MovecControlTrack/README.md

 ![NG](https://i.imgur.com/Z364VbK.gif)

-There are two issues with these motion vectors:
+There are two issues in this GIF:

 1. Initial frame spike.
 It generates irregularly long motion vectors in the first frame from activation.